Frequently asked questions regarding the Nordplus Adult programme.

 Nordplus Adult does not set a fixed ceiling for grants.
 Each project must define its need.
 However, Nordplus Adult has a limited budget of 1.2 million EUR per year.
 Therefore, the Nordplus Adult budget template for collaboration projects states some recommendations – e.g. the total number of granted working days per institution for a full project period only in exceptional cases exceeds 40 days, and an average grant for a collaboration project is 50,000 EUR.

-Projects with a duration above 18 months must submit an interim report, and all projects must submit a final report.
-Templates for interim and final reports are assigned to the coordinator in Espresso.
+All projects must submit a final report.
+Templates for the final reports are assigned to the coordinator in Espresso.

 The coordinator must submit the final report 30 days after project end.